ohelli/mapcutter/README.md

 ## Getting Map Bounds for Locations
 To get the bounds needed for clipping shapefiles:
 1. visit https://boundingbox.klokantech.com.
-1. Enter your city/region and use the Dublin Core format values at the bottom in the following order:
+1. Enter your city/region and use the **CSV RAW** format values at the bottom in the following order:
 <pre> mapmaker -b= [westlimit,southlimit,eastlimit,northlimit] </pre>